lealceldeiro/gems/README.md

 This is not intented to be used as an official reference of any kind.
 It is only intended to be used as a memo for myself after reading some great books which I think deserve to be kept at hand.
 This repo is public only because I think many people may find it useful as a summary, but, if you want to really learn about these topics, consider reading the linked books.

+<sup>If you're the co/author of any of these books and consider the content of this repository (https://github.com/lealceldeiro/gems/) doesn't comply with your work's copyright policy, please get in touch with me: lealceldeiro@gmail.com</sup>

 ## Content

 Notes from: